y-akbal/SdP-Net/README.md

 # Augmentation and Regularization

-1) EMA Model
+1) EMA Model (This is important for future use!!!)
-2) Gradient Accumulation -- larger learning rate
+2) Gradient Accumulation -- larger learning rate (ok!!!)
-3) Register tokens
+3) Register tokens (VITs need registers)
-4) Stochastic Depth
+4) Stochastic Depth (Further research is needed!!!)
-5) No more batchnorm layers
+5) No more batchnorm layers (Layer norm is implemented here!!!)
+55) Wondering if there is something layernorm2d like a thing?
+We did groupnorm but it does not look good to me!!!
+Need to apply groupnorm in the form to be used here, in cifar10 (KeLü)
-6) If possible binary loss - instead of cross-entropy loss
+6) If possible binary loss - instead of cross-entropy loss (Resnet strikes back!!!)
-7) Write kind-of-a unit-test for intermediate activations!!!
+7) Write kind-of-a unit-test for intermediate activations!!! (ok!!!)
 8) Write trainer class from scratch -- if possible do some subclassing kinda thing!!!
+9) Use KeLü activation instead of GeLu